University of the Philippines Diliman: Student organizations and activism

-The University Student Council (USC), elected annually by the student body, serves as the primary representative of student interests.
-It organizes programs and campaigns addressing student concerns and national issues.
-UP Diliman has historically been known for its tradition of student activism, with students actively participating in movements related to education policies, human rights, and political reforms.
+The University Student Council (USC), elected annually by the student body, serves as the primary representative of student interests, organizing programs and campaigns addressing student concerns.
+In contrast with private universities where student government elections tend to focus on campus-specific concerns, UP Diliman's student movements regularly intersect with national issues, drawing participation from faculty, alumni, and broader activist networks.